PrajapatiShefali/PrajapatiShefali/README.md

 :star2: Airbnb Clone: My second masterpiece, an Airbnb Clone, stands as a testament to my ability to build data-driven web applications that are not just functional but captivating.

 ### :bar_chart: Professional Achievements:
-In addition to my development prowess, I've made remarkable contributions to boost operational efficiency and data accessibility:
+In addition to my development prowess, I've made remarkable contributions at Barclays to boost operational efficiency and data accessibility:

 :globe_with_meridians: Integrated Knowledge Base and Articles, and developed a Monitoring Dashboard within the SmartSearch application using Angular and .NET on the ServiceNow platform.
 Result: A 30% reduction in mean time to resolution.